 The Pensions Act 2004 requires trustees to have sufficient knowledge and understanding of pensions and trust law and be conversant with the Scheme documentation.
 The Pensions Regulator has published a Code of Practice on Trustee Knowledge and Understanding to assist trustees on this matter which became effective from 6 April 2006 and was updated with effect from April 2015.
-Dalriada is aware of these requirements and, as a professional trustee, maintains an ongoing training programme for all of its staff.
+As a professional trustee, Dalriada maintains an ongoing training programme for all of its staff.